Enjoy Your Weekend

 If you have a solution for the problems below, click the link after the problem to send us your answer.
 (All responses become the sole property of Sharon Parq Associates, Inc., and can be used in any way deemed appropriate.)
 If your response is used in a future issue, you will be credited for your contribution to the answer.

-—Barbie Davis (provide an answer for this Help Wanted question)
+—William Franklin (provide an answer for this Help Wanted question)

 WordTips is a free service of Sharon Parq Associates.
 You can find thousands of tips at our website and a whole lot more.
 WordTips is part of the Tips.Net network.